ygoe/ViewModelKit/README.md

 If this property exists, it will be set to true when another property changes, except for properties with the NotModifying attribute (see above).
 (See also IsLoaded below.)
 You must set this property to false again at appropriate times, e. g. after persisting the object or reverting the changes.

 ViewModelKit only requires the set accessor of this property.
-The property may be public or private.
+The property may be public or private and can be inherited from a base class.
 This does not work for dependent get-only properties.

 ##### Example